- In addition to the benefit, the child's permanent medical disability should be established as 100% by National Insurance Institute Medical Committee

 - Fax: 02-6559404

-- After submitting the request, the family will be referred to a National Insurance Institute medical committee to determine the degree of the child's medical disability.
+- After submitting the request, the family will be referred to a National Insurance Institute medical committee to determine the degree of the child has 100% permanent medical disability.
+For more information see the Purchase Tax Discount Medical Committee.

-- Following the medical committee decision, the family will be directed to Family Court to confirm eligibility for the exemption.
+- If the medical establishes that the child has 100% permanent medical disability, the family will be directed to Family Court to confirm eligibility for the exemption.

 - The parents must go to court as the minor's legal guardians with a request for declaratory relief in order to receive the authorization to make use of the benefit to which they are entitled.